artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 .. note::

    To have the AtoM levels of description appear you must have entered your AtoM credentials in Administration.
-See :ref:`Administer, AtoM DIP upload <dashboard-atom>`.
+See :ref:`Administer, AtoM DIP upload
+   <dashboard-atom>`.
 Levels of description in AtoM are managed as a taxonomy.
    To edit, see :ref:`Terms <atom:terms>`.

 .. tip::

    If you choose not to assign levels of description to directories in SIP arrange, AtoM will flatten the DIP so that all digital objects are child-level descriptions of the target description.

 .. _add-metadata:

 Add metadata
 ------------

 In Archivematica, metadata can be added either prior to the normalization step or after.
-Archivematica will prompt you with a reminder to add metadata if desired during the Process metadata directory micro-service.
+Archivematica will prompt you with a reminder to add metadata if desired during the Process metadata directory microservice.
 See :ref:`AtoM Dublin Core <atom:dc-template>` for information about the Dublin Core elements available.

 .. seealso::